alces-software/flight-appliance-docs/docs/source/jobschedulers/jobschedulers.rst

 Cluster job scheduler support
 -----------------------------

 This version of Alces Flight Compute includes support for `Open Grid Scheduler (OGS) <http://gridscheduler.sourceforge.net/>`_ - an open-source job scheduler, built from the codebase of what was originally the `Sun Grid Engine (SGE) <https://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_ job scheduler.
-The syntax and usage of commands is identical to historical SGE syntax, and users can typically from one to another with no issues.
+The syntax and usage of commands is identical to historical SGE syntax, and users can typically migrate from one to another with no issues.

 It is also possible for users to download and install their own job-schedulers across their Flight Compute cluster - any product compatible with RedHat Enterprise Linux 7 and derivatives should run on your cluster.